Want to coach your agents on acknowledging the customer’s query at the start of every conversation, but don’t know where to start? We’re here to help!

 An acknowledgement statement without any reference to action is merely a vote of sympathy.

-So, once the advisor has recognised the problem it is a good idea to reference the next action, to guide the customer through the process and create a sense of haste.
+So, once the agent has recognised the problem, it is a good idea to reference the next action, to guide the customer through the process and create a sense of haste.

-This enables the caller to interpret the advisor’s sense of urgency as a sign that the matter is very important to the advisor and the company they represent.
+This enables the caller to interpret the agent’s sense of urgency as a sign that the matter is very important to the agent and the company they represent.

 It is important for the contact centre team to be genuine when interacting with customers.
-If advisors just repeat standard phrases without authenticity, resentment can grow and that can increase customer frustration.
+If agents just repeat standard acknowledgement phrases without authenticity, resentment can grow and that can increase customer frustration.

-For example, if a delivery containing a disability aid is delayed and the advisor were to say: “I understand how you are feeling right now”, the statement could be considered inappropriate.
+For example, if a delivery containing a disability aid is delayed and the agent were to say: “I understand how you are feeling right now”, the acknowledgement statement could be considered inappropriate and ingenuine.

-Also, to make sure that advisors don’t sound robotic when using acknowledgement statements, encourage them to say “hi” instead of “hello” or “enjoy the rest of your day” instead of “good bye”, and other less formal examples.
+Also, to make sure that agents don’t sound robotic when using acknowledgement statements, encourage them to say “hi” instead of “hello” or “enjoy the rest of your day” instead of “goodbye”, and other less formal examples.

 Find more insights into how you can improve the quality of your customer service language by reading our articles: